aapae/aapae.github.io/pages/membership.md

 - Discounted registration fee at the Annual National Conference
 - Discounted hardcopy of the edited AAPAE Conference Proceedings volume of Research in Ethics in Organisations (REIO).
 REIO is available online through Emerald Group Publishing.

-Also, you are welcome to sign up to our email list (see below) if you haven't already.
+Also, you are welcome to sign up to our [email list](/#mc_embed_signup) if you haven't already.
 You needn't be a member to sign up to this list.

 ## How to join?

 Membership of the AAPAE is open to individuals and institutions.
-Membership fees for 2017 are --
+Membership fees are --

 - $90 individuals
 - $200 institutions